creviceapp/creviceapp.github.io/appendix_2.md

 ## Quickstart

-At first, check if the reference to `CreviceLib` is certainly added to the project.
+At first, check if the reference to `CreviceLib` is certainly added to your project.

 The very simple setup code is the following: